googleapis/ruby-common-tools/toys/README.md

 Specifically:

+* `/toys/batch-review` provides an implementation of a batch reviewer.
+It must be configured and instantiated (see example in google-cloud-ruby).
 * `/toys/gapic` provides a common set of tools used by GAPIC libraries, including builds, various test types, and CI.
 * `/toys/release` provides the Ruby release system, including tools for